Success in sales depends on a healthy sales pipeline

 - A healthy sales pipeline consists of every potential sale for your business at a given point in time.

-- Sales pipelines may lead to (or connect with) other business processes such as customer success or accounts receivable.
-When these processes are unified, it is often referred to as a "CRM process."
+- Sales pipelines may lead to (or connect with) other business processes such as customer success or automated accounts receivable.

-In a nutshell, your sales pipeline is a visualization of the way your team organizes its sales process, manages leads, and follows potential sales from their status as prospects to closing.
+To put it simply: your sales pipeline is a visualization of the way your team organizes its sales process, manages leads, and follows potential sales from their status as prospects to customers.

 Sales pipelines vary in their complexity and the number of phases they contain, depending on the business, the industry, the customer base, and the sales team workflow.